eMaerthin/modelling-ncov2019/README.md

 (Tip: This is a live codebase - There are some changes everyday from the time of writing the paper including completely new model written in julia language which is faster and has more components.
 Some of the changes are not backward compatible, so we recommend you to use the branch <code>batch-poland-gid</code> specified in the command above to reproduce paper's results.)

 - enter the root of the project and initialize git lfs `git lfs install`
-- extract wroclaw dataset to directory `data`: `tar -xf data/raw/wroclaw_population.tar.gz -C data/`
+- extract wroclaw dataset to directory `data/raw/wroclaw_population`:
+  1. `mkdir data/raw/wroclaw_population`
+  2. `tar -xf data/raw/wroclaw_population.tar.gz -C data/raw/wroclaw_population`
 - create virtual env `python3 -m venv venv`
 - activate virtual env `source venv/bin/activate`
 - install python src `pip install -e .`